gosu/releasy/README.md

         o.readme = "README.html" # User asked if they want to view it after install. end

-      o.add_archive_format :zip # All outputs given this archive format. end
+      p.add_archive_format :zip # All outputs given this archive format. end

 ### Tasks created

-Note: The _win32_ tasks (except _win32:folder_from_wrapper_) will not be created unless running on Windows.
+Note: The `win32` tasks (except `win32:folder_from_wrapper`) will not be created unless running on Windows.
-Note: The _win32:folder_from_wrapper_ task not be created if running on Windows.
+Note: The `win32:folder_from_wrapper` task not be created if running on Windows.

     rake build                         # Build all outputs
     rake build:osx                     # Build all osx outputs